jeremyzilar/street-view/docs/manual.md

 ---

-## Caminos By-Name List
+## Many Paths SF By-Name List

-### What Is the Caminos BNL?
+### What Is the Many Paths BNL?

-The Caminos By-Name List (BNL) is a comprehensive tracking system that ensures we know everyone experiencing street homelessness in Santa Fe, especially those who have fallen out of other systems.
+The Many Paths By-Name List (BNL) is a comprehensive tracking system that ensures we know everyone experiencing street homelessness in Santa Fe, especially those who have fallen out of other systems.

 ### Who Gets Tracked?